maxdup/pd_snowville/README.md

 A player destruction map for Team Fortress 2.
 Made by Exactol, Mystery biscuit and Fubar

+## The root folder
+- **files.txt** is meant to be used with bspzip.exe for the packaging of assets.
+- **contributors.csv** is a list of all the assets and their author.

 ## The asset folder "tf\"
 All the dependencies are included in the tf folder.